eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

 ### Why Rename Pages with Active Verb Phrases?

-This outline proposes renaming various titles to use active verb phrases instead of the current gerund-based page name structure (ex. changing a page title from “Managing Issues” → “Manage Issues”).
+This outline proposes renaming various titles to use active verb phrases instead of the current gerund-based page name structure (ex. changing a page title from "Managing Issues" → "Manage Issues").
 This is following a general technical writing best practice of avoiding gerunds in titles.
 For more information, refer to [this blog post about the subject](https://www.google.com/url?q=https://www.writethedocs.org/blog/newsletter-october-2022/%23gerunds-in-headings&sa=D&source=docs&ust=1665539063991039&usg=AOvVaw2HTT7RUQYPCcUenwVv0-Zt).

 ### Will This Information Architecture Update Include Creating New Content?